zhaolingshan/tp/docs/UserGuide.md

 * Important information will be shown in a box:
 <div markdown="span" class="alert alert-info">
-⚠️ This symbol indicates important information.
+:warning: This symbol indicates important information.
 </div>

 * `start`: A grey highlight (called a mark-up) indicates that this is a command that can be typed into the command line